UviDTE-UviSpace/uvispace-documentation/camera.rst

 All the HDL code involved in the Uvispace FPSoC camera is contained in three UviSpace repository main folders:

-* **de0-nano-soc**: contains all the Platform Designer System code in order to implant de HDL .
+* **de0-nano-soc**: contains all the Platform Designer System code in order to implant de HDL in the board of the same name.
-* **de1-soc**: .
+* **de1-soc**:  contains all the Platform Designer System code in order to implant de HDL in the board of the same name.
 * **ip**: contains all the low level hardware block implemented in the FPGA.

-The ip folder contains :

-Explain the folder's elements
+All the project repository folders contain a readme (.rst) file that explains the organization and function of the different files within it.

 Platform Designer System
 ^^^^^^^^^^^^^^^^^^^^^^^

 (Roberto)
 In the following picture we can observe the Qsys system just described as it looks in the program (some components were minimized cause they dont fit in a single Figure)